-In order to acquire new supporters to further help us with our work, Diabetes UK uses face-to-face fundraising — talking to people on their doorstep and at places such as shopping centres and supermarkets.
+In order to acquire new supporters to further help us with our work, we use face-to-face fundraising — talking to people on their doorstep and at places such as shopping centres and supermarkets.
 With strict safety measures in place, we have decided it is safe to restart our face-to-face fundraising.
 Please see our FAQ document for more information about the safety measures we have in place.

-We use this type of fundraising with great success for our weekly lottery and regular giving campaigns.
+We use this type of fundraising, with great success, for our weekly Lottery and Membership campaigns.
 The long-term security of these donations is invaluable in allowing us to plan ahead with confidence and continue to make a difference to the lives of people with or at risk of diabetes, now and in the future.

 Face-to-face fundraising is a safe, secure and proven method of acquiring new, regular and long-term supporters.
 It is cost-effective as we only pay the fundraising organisation for new supporters who agree to sign up.
-It is also the fastest way of recruiting new donors.
-We need more regular givers to provide a steady and reliable source of income so we are better placed to plan for future work.
+It's also the fastest way of recruiting new donors.
+We need more regular givers to provide a steady and reliable source of income to the charity, so we are better placed to plan for future work.

-For further information about our use of face-to-face fundraising, please see the Frequently Asked Questions document (PDF, 317KB).
+For more information about our use of face-to-face fundraising, please see the Face to Face Frequently Asked Questions document (PDF, 981KB)

 Are fundraisers currently working in my area?